Ammad-Zafar-202/Website-Traffic/README.md

-# 🌐 Website Traffic Analytics for CleanTech Directory
+# Website Traffic Analytics for CleanTech Directory

-This project implements a complete **website traffic monitoring solution** for the CleanTech Directory platform.
-It consists of:
+**website traffic monitoring solution** for the CleanTech Directory platform:

-1. ✅ **Server-Side Traffic Monitoring (Backend)** – to be integrated into the Node.js backend of the live platform.
+1. **Server-Side Traffic Monitoring (Backend)** – to be integrated into the Node.js backend of the live platform.
-2. 🚀 **Pilot Streamlit Dashboard (Python)** – to rapidly test and visualize traffic tracking functionality.
+2. **Pilot Streamlit Dashboard (Python)** – to rapidly test and visualize traffic tracking functionality.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 /